mrismanaziz/Reforestation/README.md

-## What did the pirate say on his 80th birthday?
-Aye Matey!
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."